History of the Arabic alphabet: Letters Standardization

 As cursive Nabataean writing evolved into Arabic writing, the writing became largely joined-up.
 Some of the letters became the same shape as other letters, producing more ambiguities, as in the table:

 Here the Arabic letters are listed in the traditional Levantine order but are written in their current forms, for simplicity.
 The letters which are the same shape have coloured backgrounds.
 The second value of the letters that represent more than one phoneme is after a comma.
 In these tables, ǧ is j as in English "June".

 In the Arabic language, the g sound seems to have changed into j in fairly late pre-Islamic times, but this seems not to have happened in those tribes who invaded Egypt and settled there.

 When a letter was at the end of a word, it often developed an end loop, and as a result most Arabic letters have two or more shapes, so for example y ي and n ن have different shapes at the end of the words (ـي, ـن) but they have the same linked initial and medial shapes (يـ, نـ) as b, t, and ṯ (بـ, تـ and ثـ), the same goes for q ق and f ف which have the same linked initial and medial shapes (قـ, فـ) and are only differentiated by the dots.

-Adding dots (إِعْجَام ALA) is an essential part of the Arabic alphabet since there are 18 letters that are differentiated by shape (without dots).
-One letter-shape represented 3 phonemes (b t ṯ), another one represented 3 phonemes (j ħ kh), and 6 shapes each represented 2 phonemes, below are the shapes of letters dotless and with dots:
+Adding dots (إِعْجَام ALA) is an essential part of the 28 letter Arabic alphabet represented by only 18 basic backbone letter-shapes (glyphs).
+Two letter-shapes represent 3 phonemes, ٮ (b t ṯ) and ح (j ħ kh), and 6 shapes each represent 2 phonemes.
+Below are the shapes of letters dotless and with dots: